 - the items are properly recorded with the Customs Service

-We strongly advise cancellation insurance, which may grant full refund in case of illness or unforeseen events.
-For more information, click on the following link: http://www.travelexinsurance.com
+We strongly advise purchasing cancellation insurance from Travelex Insurance, which may grant full refund in case of illness or unforeseen events.

 The Tour Bus